 Yeronga To UQ

-Those who are vehicular-challenged may reverse the walk, arriving at the Uni via rivercat or bus as there is no public transport within a cooee of the Corso itself.
+Families with young members on scooters or bikes and those looking for a non-taxing stroll may enjoy the first section of this semi-shaded walk along the river.
+Those who are vehicular-challenged may reverse the walk, arriving at the Uni via rivercat or bus as there is no public transport near the Corso itself.

-To reach the Eleanor Schonell Bridge you'll pass under it and past a small car park before following the signs via the circuitous path to reach the pedestrian side of the Bridge (the cycle path is on the opposite side, with its own entry).The bridge crossing affords impressive views along the river towards Highgate Hill and beyond before landing at the sprawling green University grounds bequeathed to UQ in the late 1920’s by James and Amelia Mayne, children of the notorious Patrick Mayne.
+To reach the Eleanor Schonell Bridge you'll pass under it and past a small car park before following the signs via the circuitous path to reach the pedestrian side of the Bridge (the cycle path is on the opposite side, with its own entry).The bridge crossing affords impressive views along the river towards Highgate Hill and beyond, with water fountains and rest stops along the way before landing at the sprawling green University grounds, which were bequeathed to UQ in the late 1920’s by James and Amelia Mayne, children of the notorious Patrick Mayne.